Thyolo residents hail Citizen Forums initiative

-Community members from Traditional Authority Thomas and Changata in Thyolo District have hailed the introduction og Citizen Forums saying they are now able to mobilise resources and implement development projects such as construction of roads and bridges
+Community members from Traditional Authority Thomas and Changata in Thyolo District have hailed the introduction of Citizen Forums saying they are now able to mobilise resources and implement development projects such as construction of roads and bridges.

 Secretary for Umodzi Citizen Forum in Traditional Authority Thomas, Nyadani Maseya, said that the coming of National Initiative for Civic Education (NICE) in the district with Citizen Forums under Chilungamo Project has benefited the community.